MIMO Systems Aided by Microwave Linear Analog Computers: Capacity-Achieving Architectures with Reduced Circuit Complexity: Optimization of Capacity-Achieving Receiver-Side MiLAC Architectures

 and, recalling that $\mathbf{B}$ is symmetric, we also have

 Then, the remaining block $\mathbf{B}_{22}$ can be found through \eqref{eq:rx-case4} as

 with $\mathbf{B}_{12}$ given by \eqref{eq:rx-B12}.

 Finally, $\mathbf{B}$ is readily given by \eqref{eq:B-part} since we have derived all its four blocks.
 In Alg.~\ref{alg:rx}, we summarize the steps leading to a capacity-achieving solution for the admittance matrix $\mathbf{B}$ of a stem-connected \gls{milac} at the receiver.
+As discussed for a transmitter-side \gls{milac}, the computational complexity required to reconfigure a receiver-side \gls{milac} at each channel coherence time is driven by the computation of the \gls{svd} of $\mathbf{H}$, i.e., $\mathcal{O}(N_T^2N_R)$ if $N_T\geq N_R$ or vice versa.